How to Report an Incident

 Independent 3rd party

-Should any complaint or concern come to the attention of the Executive Director or any Ringette Canada representative, it will be forwarded to the independent third party.
+Should any complaint or concern come to the attention of Ringette Canada, it will be forwarded to the Independent Third Party.

 For more information see our Investigations Policy and Discipline and Complaints Policy.